inventree/inventree-docs/docs/api/api.md

 ## InvenTree API

 InvenTree provides a powerful REST API for interacting with inventory data on the server.
-Low-level data access and manipulation is available, with integrated user authentication and data validation
+Low-level data access and manipulation is available, with integrated user authentication and data validation.

+!!! info "Django REST Framework"
+    The InvenTree API is based on the powerful and flexible [Django REST Framework](https://www.django-rest-framework.org/).

 ## Documentation